avrabyt/Multi-Agent-System-apps/README.md

 # Multi-Agent-System-App
-Build Multi Agent System Apps with Phidata and Databutton
+The entire code was generated using Databutton AI Agent.
+Please refer to the video below to check out the prompts.

-# Live Streaming demo
+# Live Streaming video
-### Tutorial for the core concept with an use-case
 [![(Not Just Hype!)
 Build a Multi-Agent AI App with Just Prompts?
 Watch Live—A Real Backend & Slick UI](https://img.youtube.com/vi/GiAqN402Kgs/maxresdefault.jpg)](https://youtu.be/GiAqN402Kgs)

 ### Resources